Heritability of IQ: Non-shared environment

 As nonshared environmental variance is simply the leftover variance not accounted for by genetic variance and shared environmental variance, it encompasses any factors that cause differences between siblings and estimates vary based on the estimates of heritability and shared environment.
-Robert MCall argues nonshared environment contributes 15-25% of the variance of IQ scores.
+Robert McCall argues nonshared environment contributes 15-25% of the variance of IQ scores.
 Although parents treat their children differently, known measures of differential treatment explains only a small amount of non-shared environmental influence.
 One suggestion is that children react differently to the same environmental factors: that objectively shared measures of the environment can have different effects on siblings.
-One 1994 study of the National Longitudinal Survey of Youth found that a measure of the home environment accounted for nonshared environmental variance for several measures of intelligence.
-Daw et al. suggest that nonshared environment is moderated by objectively shared environment.
+One 1994 study of the National Longitudinal Survey of Youth found that a measure of the home environment accounted for nonshared environmental variance for several measures of intelligence, while Daw et al. suggest that nonshared environment is moderated by objectively shared environment.
 More likely influences may be the impact of peers and other experiences outside the family.
 For example, siblings grown up in the same household may have different friends and teachers and even contract different illnesses.
 This factor may be one of the reasons why IQ score correlations between siblings decreases as they get older.

 Some authors highlight measurement error as one source of variance attributed to the nonshared environment, as measurement error is captured in the nonshared environment term.
 Another factor that produces differences between individuals is stochastic variation, often attributed to nonlinear epigenetic processes.